HyperGamma-UK/hypergamma-react/README.md

 To include the csgo server: `npm run csgo`.
 This requires a separate program that monitors CSGO when playing and lets you link your steam account

-To build tailwind css specifically: `npm run tailwind`
+To build tailwind css specifically (we prebuilt it, unless you modify): `npm run tailwind`

 ## Stack: